 Founded in August 2010 the Newport Rowing Club is a local organization with the mission to provide education, training, instruction, and participation in amateur rowing while developing the healthy minds, bodies, and character of student athletes.

 Born and raised in Ann Arbor, MI, Naomi first encountered rowing her freshman year of college.
 She joined the rowing team at the University of Cincinnati as a coxswain for the women's team and continued coxing for all four years of her eligibility.
 As a college freshman she placed first at the Marietta Regatta in the Women's Novice 8+.
 The following years, she and her fellow rowers put the University of Cincinnati Women's team back on the map, including making it to the grand finals at ACRA in the Women's Varsity 8+.
-After college she continued as a coxswain for multiple boats at Wilmington Rowing Club.
+After college she continued as a coxswain for multiple boats at Wilmington Rowing Center.
 She coxed a women's 4+ to a 2nd place finish at the Head of the Schulkyll in 2014, then returned the next year with the University of Delaware Alumni Women's 8+ to place first.
 She began at Newport Rowing Club as an assistant coach in the fall of 2015 and her love of the sport and the team lead her back for a full time position.
 Naomi has grown to love rowing passionately and is looking forward to instilling the same love of the sport in all the rowers she coaches.

 Assistant Varsity Coach